ScrapeGraphAI/Scrapegraph-ai/CONTRIBUTING.md

-# Contributing to AmazScraper
+# Contributing to YOSO-ai

-Thank you for your interest in contributing to **AmazScraper**!
+Thank you for your interest in contributing to **YOSO-ai**!
 We welcome contributions from the community to help improve and grow the project.
 This document outlines the guidelines and steps for contributing.

 ## Table of Contents